kayla-manning/election-analysis-2020/posts/final.md

 A single nationwide race does not determine the winner of the presidential election, but rather, 50 state-level races combine to decide the winner.
 For that reason, this model makes use of state-level polling rather than nationwide polling.
 Donald Trump appears to fare better in state-level polls compared to nationwide polls, which makes this model predict a closer race than if it included national polls.

-**INCLUDE POLLS FROM LAST SEVERAL WEEKS TO ACCOUNT FOR HIGHER EARLY VOTING NUMBERS AND HERDING?
-ALSO GIVES MORE SAMPLES FOR STATES THAT MAY BE LACKING IN POLLS IN A GIVEN WEEK (NATE SILVER DISCUSSES LOWER-THAN-IDEAL NUMBER OF POLLS FOR NE, NV, ETC.)**
+To account for the increased turnout in early voting, I included polling numbers from the last two weeks leading up to the election.
+This method yielded the best out-of-sample fit when compared to polling numbers from the last week and polling numbers from the last three weeks, likely for two reasons:
+1. As election day nears, two contradictory phenomena occur: polls (a) converge to the election outcome, and (b) increase in bias due to herding toward the anticipated outcome.
+Including the last two weeks of poll numbers allows for the accuracy due to convergence while expanding the sample in a way that does not amplify herding effects.
+2. Some states do not attract much attention from pollsters, so using polls from multiple weeks increases the number of observations and reduces the likelihood of skewed polling averages due to limited sample sizes.

 ##### Incumbency

 Incumbent candidates benefit from structural advantages, including but not limited to increased media coverage, widespread name recognition, an early start to campaigning, and more.
 This model incorporates incumbency status to help capture the effect of incumbency status on vote share.
-On top the incumbency alone, how do the polls behave for incumbent candidates compared to non-incumbent candidates?
-An interaction term with state-level polling accounts for the possibility of varied poll behavior between incumbent candidates and than non-incumbent candidates.

 ##### Q1 GDP